 For better or worse?
 What is the future of journalism and will it improve or worsen the information we receive?
 On Wednesday, Rachel Briggs, Amie Ferris-Rotman, Raymond Joseph and Richard Sambrook will come together at London's renowned Frontline Club to take a closer look at the future of reporting might look like.
 Read more!

 What to do?
 What happens to young mums in the Czech Republic, how many of them actually are there and what support do they receive?
 Agora CE and students of Gymnázium Na Vítězné look at the challenges facing girls who become pregnant.

 Good neighbours?
-The recent crisis in the Ukraine has highlighted the conflict of interests caused by Russian resurgence and the EU's expansion to the East. deBuren asks how capable the EU really is of guaranteeing stability, not just internally, but also on its borders, and what, if any, meaning international treaties retain in lieu of the means and will to reinforce them.
+The recent crisis has highlighted the conflict of interests caused by Russian resurgence and the EU's expansion in the East.
+In the run-up to the Ukrainian parliamentary elections, deBuren asks how capable the EU really is of guaranteeing stability, not just internally, but also on its borders, and what, if any, meaning international treaties retain in lieu of the means and will to reinforce them.

-Tomorrow's climate Join the Free Word Centre and the UK Youth Climate Coalition for a discussion about climate change and the choices that face young people, trying to find sources of information they can trust.
 Read more!

+Tomorrow's climate On the 30th September, the Free Word Centre and the UK Youth Climate Coalition looked at climate change and the choices that face young people, trying to find sources of information they can trust.
+Video highlights coming soon!

 A right to indolence?
 Krytyka Polityczna's open Friday looks at Jakub Majmurek's text on the right to inactivity.
 As part of the Autumn of work series, this text appraises the issue of inactivity both in historical and contemporary contexts, providing the perfect discussion point for an evening's roundtable.
 Text summary coming soon!